 Department of Biochemistry Mission Statement

 The mission of the Department of Biochemistry is to help build a better future by:

-1. Providing aspiring molecular life scientists with the opportunity to obtain a world class education by engaging in a program of instruction that emphasizes critical thinking; rigorous and effective application of the scientific method; quantitative analysis; fundamental chemical, biological, and physical principles; clear and accurate written and verbal communication; and Intensive experiential learning activities.
+Providing aspiring molecular life scientists with the opportunity to obtain a world-class education by engaging in a program of instruction that emphasizes critical thinking; rigorous and effective application of the scientific method; quantitative analysis; fundamental chemical, biological, and physical principles; clear and accurate written and verbal communication; and Intensive experiential learning activities.

-The mission of the BS degree program in the Department of Biochemistry is to provide undergraduate students with a foundational understanding of the chemical basis of biological processes as well as the skill sets to critically evaluate, interpret and create biochemical information.
+The mission of the B.S. degree program in the Department of Biochemistry is to provide undergraduate students with a foundational understanding of the chemical basis of biological processes as well as the skill sets to critically evaluate, interpret and create biochemical information.
 This mission aligns with the institutional and college missions of educating undergraduate students in the life sciences through diverse, hands-on, experiential opportunities.